nan0S/fast-vectors/README.md

 ```

 # Requirements
-Only for benchmarks and tests - BOOST library and GoogleTest.
+Only for benchmarks and tests - [BOOST library](https://github.com/boostorg/boost), [GoogleTest](https://github.com/google/googletest) and [GoogleBenchmark](https://github.com/google/benchmark).
-Containers itself does not require any additional libraries.
+Containers itself do not require any additional libraries.

+# Note
+If you want to run benchmarks type: `sudo cpupower frequency-set --governor performance` before to get reliable results.